Sirage-t/react-chrome-extension-MV3/README.md

 ## Usage

-The main goal when the tool was created was to be as flexible as possible and cover as many use cases out of the box, with minimal to no configuration (no need to touch webpack config file).
-To this end, you can create custom react pages (see [Custom Pages](#custom-pages)), and scripts (standalone typescript files — see [Scripts](#scripts)) that will automatically be build for you when detected.
+The main goal when I created the tool was to make it as flexible as possible and cover as many use cases out of the box, with minimal to no configuration (no need to touch webpack config file).
+To this end, you can also create custom react pages (see [Custom Pages](#custom-pages)), and scripts (standalone typescript files — see [Scripts](#scripts)) that will automatically be build for you when detected.

+Four default 'pages' are provided out of the box, `popup`, `options`, `newtab`, and `onboarding`.
+To get started:

+1. Clean manifest.json — see [Manifest](#manifest)
+2. Start by editing the `App.tsx` in the desired default page
+3. Or, create your own custom page — see [Custom Pages](#custom-pages)
+4. Enjoy coding :)

 ### Custom Pages

-In addition to the default pages: `popup`, `options`, `newtab`, and `options`, you can create your own custom html page powered by react.
+In addition to the default pages: `popup`, `options`, `newtab`, and `onboarding`, you can create your own custom html page powered by react.

 1. Create a new folder inside `src/UIElements` (folder name will be the name of the output html file)
 2. Inside the new folder create an `index.html`, `index.tsx`, and `App.tsx` (you can copy these from `popup` or any other folder)